Information on Indigenous health assessments and follow up services for Aboriginal and Torres Strait Islander patients.

 This flowchart shows the process for completing an Aboriginal and Torres Strait Islander health assessment and follow up services.

-Considerations for undertaking health assessments
+Considerations when doing health assessments

 - patients must give their consent for the health assessment and for their personal information to be collected